kl3mousse/seafighter/README.md

 # Questions
 - it this a game?
 I dont think SeaFighter repository will become a game.
 I will have to rename it to something like NeoGeo GameModes API.
 - is this a NeoGeo SDK ? no, just a library to create an abstraction layer between NeoGeo and your Game code for the Game modes.
 Hopefully it can work with the SDKs you know.
 I will work on it once (if) it works

+# functions defined in nggame.c
+- ngMVSGameInstallOnce(): run on MVS when the game is to be installed.
+Usually once per MVS, to setup high scores.
+- ngUserModeInit(): launched when User mode is set
+- ngDemoModeLoop(): called while Demo mode is running
+- ngTitleModeLoop(): called while Title mode is runnung
+- ...more to come

 "NEOGEO" is a registered trademark of SNK Playmore Corp.
 All other company and product names used are trademarks or registered trademarks of their respective owners.
 The contents of this page are not authorized or licensed by SNK Playmore.